Regardless of your fitness goals, the surest way to success is, ironically, failure.

 Resistance training has long been known to stimulate muscle growth, but recent research finds that there are diminishing returns to simply adding weight.
 A 2010 study commissioned by Canada’s Natural Sciences and Engineering Research Council found that low-load, high-volume resistance exercise (i.e., less weight, more repetitions) is more effective at building muscle than high-weight, low-rep resistance training.
 The researchers determined that muscle growth is dependent not only on weight, but also the number of reps performed.

-The result are greater strength, muscle endurance and, of course, mass.
+The results are greater strength, muscle endurance, and, of course, mass.
 But the benefits aren’t limited solely to muscle development.
 “In addition to muscle adaptation,” says Elliott, “you also increase adaptive response to lactic acid,” the chemical that builds up in overworked muscles, creating that burning feeling.
 “When you take a workout to failure, you can become more efficient at utilizing lactate (lactic acid) as energy.”

-While not all of the particulars explaining the effects of “maxing out” are clear, Dr. Francis Stephens at the UK’s University of Nottingham, says, “It likely has to do with metabolic and mechanical stress associated with fatigue within the muscle signaling for the adaptation.”
+While not all of the particulars explaining the effects of training to failure are clear, Dr. Francis Stephens at the U.K.’s University of Nottingham, says, “It likely has to do with metabolic and mechanical stress associated with fatigue within the muscle signaling for the adaptation.”
 Translation: burn it down.

 Don’t Forget Recovery

-Edwards says there was a time when professionals were afraid to use programs like high intensity interval training (HIIT) with out-of-shape subjects.
+Edwards says there was a time when professionals were afraid to use programs like high-intensity interval training (HIIT) with out-of-shape subjects.
 “This started changing in the early ’90s as studies began on highly de-conditioned people and saw them respond much quicker to HIIT than traditional low-level aerobic work.”
-That means the only people to whom maxing out doesn’t apply are those with an injury or physical limitation that might prohibit it.
+That means the only people to whom training to failure doesn’t apply are those with an injury or physical limitation that might prohibit it.